mensahinsights/mensahinsights/README.md

 ## Let’s Connect

 I'm currently open to data analyst, BI specialist, and insights roles in Canada (remote or hybrid).
-If you’d like to collaborate, hire, have conversations around insights, storytelling, or problem-solving with data:
+If you’d like to collaborate, hire, have a conversation around insights, storytelling, or problem-solving with data, please reach out:

 📫 [LinkedIn](https://www.linkedin.com/in/gmensah-analytics)
 🌐 [Portfolio Site](https://gmensah-analytics.github.io/portfolio)